NursultanAkhmetov/Catch-The-Egg/README.md

 To install Google Sheets API, use the following command in your terminal: pip3 install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib

+### Installing PyAutoGUI
+To install PyAutoGUI, use the following command in your terminal: pip3 install pyautogui

 ### Starting the game
 To start the game, navigate to the root folder of the game in your terminal and run the following command: python main.py